Read more about the 2015 Australasian Aid Conference here.

 About the conference

-As in 2014, the aim of the 2015 Australasian aid conference is to bring together researchers from across Australia, the Pacific and Asia who are working on aid and international development policy to share insights, promote collaboration, and help develop the research community.
+The annual Australasian Aid Conference, held in February of each year in partnership with the Asia Foundation, has been established as an integral part of the Australian and regional aid calendar.
+The aim of the conference is to bring together researchers from across Australia, the Pacific and Asia who are working on aid and international development policy to share insights, promote collaboration, and help develop the research community.

 The Development Policy Centre